superlistapp/super_native_extensions/super_drag_and_drop/README.md

         // only available when the drop is accepted. final item = session.items.first;
         if (item.localData is Map) {
-          // This is a drag within the app and has custom local data set }
+          // This is a drag within the app and has custom local data set.
+        }
         if (item.hasValue(Formats.plainText)) {
-          // this item contains plain text
+          // this item contains plain text.
         }
-        // This drop region only supports copy operation if (session.allowedOperations.contains(DropOperation.copy)) {
+        // This drop region only supports copy operation. if (session.allowedOperations.contains(DropOperation.copy)) {
           return DropOperation.copy;
         } else {